k0001/k0001.github.com/articles/opaleye-sot.md

    AND "age" = "favoriteNumber"
 ```

+Of course the SQL generated by Opaleye will be uglier, but we are not here for
-If you try to compile this query, however, it will fail to do so; you will get a
+the looks.
+If we try to compile this query, however, we will fail; we will get
-type-checker error saying that the following instance is missing:
+a type-checker error saying that the following instance is missing:

 ```haskell
 instance Comparable User "age" User "favoriteNumber"